If you have, or someone else has, entered the PIN code incorrectly three times in a row, it will be blocked for security reasons.

 Step 3: unblock

-In order to unblock PINS, press the button ‘UNBLOCK’.
+In order to unblock PIN codes, press the button ‘UNBLOCK’.
 A window with a PIN code unblocking option will be displayed on your screen, where you must enter a valid PUK code and then the chosen PIN code twice.

 Unblocking PIN1 (person identification) and PIN2 (signing) works the same way, but you should remember that: